-Adolf Hitler’s inner circle were the most powerful men in the Third Reich.
+Adolf Hitler’s inner circle were the most powerful leaders in the Nazi Party.
 It was a finely balanced team of military commanders, administrative leaders and Ministers of the Nazi Party (NSDAP).

 This is a list of Hitler’s closest henchmen, who they were and a brief explanation of their roles.

 10. Walther Funk